WGCEO/Portfolio/README.md

 ```
 ![](revertEmoji.gif)<br/>

-6. When user tap checklist, reordering datasource according to circumstances
+6. When users tap the checklist, datasource is reordered in accordance with specific situations.
 ```swift
 switch type {
 case .todo: